AlexsLemonade/refinebio-processor-documentation/array_express.md

 Tests entire array express pipeline for a huex v1 file.

-Since there's no CDL for huex v1 files, this is a special case that should be tested.
+Since there's no CDF for huex v1 files, this is a special case that should be tested.

 test steps:
 - prepares job with a huex v1 file